 7. Be Mindful Of Snacking

 Constantly stopping for a snack can make your expenses add up quickly.
-Avoid snacks and stick to big, filling meals instead.
-If you do need to snack make it worthwhile.
+If you do need to snack make it worthwhile and get a bigger meal than a small snack.
 Don’t forget to also buy some snacks at the local grocery store that way you can bring some along your adventure or have something to munch on when you get hungry at night or on the road.

 8. Always Do Your Dining Research